jpwhite4/xdmod-supremm/8.0/supremm-configuration.md

 By default all the resources are disabled.
 You must select the "Edit resource" option for each resource that you wish to configure to appear in the SUPReMM realm and follow the prompt to enable the resource and set the correct options.
-The "Dataset mapping" should be set to pcp if processing job summaries generated from PCP data.
+The "Dataset mapping" should be set to 'pcp' if processing job summaries generated from PCP data.

 SUPReMM configuration files